 - high-quality extra-virgin olive oil (goes without saying)

 - Heat a dutch oven or large pot to medium heat, and cook up some bacon.
 I use my beloved Le Creuset dutch oven for this dish.
 I usually cook up an entire package and save half of it for another use, but you can use as much or as little as you like.
 If you don’t eat meat, I’ve made this dish many times without it.

 - Once crispy, remove bacon from pan and drain off some of the fat if there’s a lot (if using) and store in an air-tight container.
 (I like to use Mason jars.
 Bacon grease has many uses!
 Don’t know any?
 Just ask.)

 - Add onions, carrots and celery to pot.
 Add a generous amount of salt and pepper, and a pinch of crushed red pepper if using. (be mindful if you are using salted broth!)
 Toss to combine, and cook until onions start to become translucent.

-- Add tomatoes and garlic, toss to combine, and deglaze pan with white wine.
+- Deglaze your pot with white wine.
 (Make sure your pan is hot – the wine should sizzle!)